mk-210/mk-210.github.io/index.md

 * The initially irascible and slightly sinister Doctor quickly mellowed into a more compassionate figure
 * He was eventually revealed to be a Time Lord

+As the doctor says:
+>Rule 1: The Doctor lies.